lookshe/nepenthes/website/index.md

 All possible directives in config.yaml:

+ - #### http_host
- - http_host : sets the host that Nepenthes will listen on; default is localhost only.
+   Sets the host that Nepenthes will listen on; default is localhost only.

+ - #### http_port
- - http_port : sets the listening port number; default 8893
+   Sets the listening port number; default 8893

+ - #### unix_socket
- - unix_socket: sets a path to a unix domain socket to listen on.
+   Sets a path to a unix domain socket to listen on.
 Default is nil.
 If specified, will override http_host and http_port, and only listen on Unix domain sockets.

+ - #### nochdir
- - nochdir: If true, do not change directory after daemonization.
+	If true, do not change directory after daemonization.
 Default is false.
 Normally only used for development/debugging as it allows for relative paths in the configuration, but is bad practice (daemons should, in fact, chdir to '/' after forking.

+ - #### templates
- - templates: Paths to the template files.
+	Paths to the template files.
 This should include the '/templates' directory inside your Nepenthes installation, and any other directories that contain templates you want to use.

+ - #### detach
- - detach: If true, Nepenthes will fork into the background and redirect logging output to Syslog.
+	If true, Nepenthes will fork into the background and redirect logging output to Syslog.
+Default is false.

+ - #### log_level
- - log_level: Log message filtering; same priorties as syslog.
+	Log message filtering; This uses the same priorties as syslog.
 	Defaults to 'info'.

+ - #### pidfile
- - pidfile: Path to drop a pid file after daemonization.
-If empty, no pid file is created.
+	Path to drop a pid file after daemonization.
+If left unset, no pid file is created.

+ - #### real_ip_header
- - real_ip_header: Changes the name of the X-Forwarded-For header that communicates the actual client IP address for statistics gathering.
+	Changes the name of the X-Forwarded-For header that	communicates the actual client IP address for statistics gathering.

+ - #### silo_header
- - silo_header: Changes the name of the X-Silo header that controls silo assignment.
+	Changes the name of the X-Silo header that controls silo assignment.

+ - #### seed_file
- - seed_file: Specifies location of persistent unique instance identifier.
+	Specifies location of persistent unique instance identifier.
 This allows two instances with the same corpus to have different looking tarpits.
 If not specified, the seed will not persist, causing pages to change if Nepenthes is restarted.

+ - #### stats_remember_time
- - stats_remember_time: Sets how long entries remain in the rolling stats buffer, in seconds.
+	Sets how long entries remain in the rolling	stats buffer, in seconds.
 Defaults to 3600 (one hour.)

+ - #### min_wait
- - min_wait: Default minimum delay time if not specified in a silo configuration
+	Default minimum delay time if not specified in a silo configuration.

+ - #### max_wait
- - max_wait: Default maximum delay time if not specified in a silo configuration.
+	Default maximum delay time if not specified in a silo configuration.

+ - #### silos
+ 	Each silo takes the following configuration options:

- - silos:
+   - #### name
-   - name: Name of the silo, which is matched against the X-Silo header.
+		Name of the silo, which is matched against the X-Silo header.
+		Required to be set.

+   - #### template
-   - template: Template file to use in this silo.
+   		Template file to use in this silo.
 Default is 'default', included in the Nepenthes distribution.

+   - #### min_wait
-   - min_wait: Optional.
-Minimum delay time in this silo
+  		Optional.
+Minimum delay time in this silo.

+   - #### max_wait
-   - max_wait: Optional.
-Maximum delay time in this silo
+   		Optional.
+Maximum delay time in this silo.

+   - #### default
-   - default: If set to 'true', marks this as the default silo.
+   		Boolean value.
+If set to 'true', marks this as the default silo.

+   - #### corpus
-   - corpus: Path to a text file containing the markov corpus for training.
+   		Path to a text file containing the markov corpus for training.
+   		Required to be set.

+   - #### wordlist
-   - wordlist: Path to a dictionary file for URL generation, eg, /usr/share/dict/words
+   		Path to a dictionary file for URL generation, eg, '/usr/share/dict/words' will work on most systems.
+   		Required to be set.

+   - #### prefixes
-   - prefixes: A list of URL prefixes that are valid for this silo.
+   		A list of URL prefixes that are valid for this silo.
+Optional.
+   		If not set, all pages generated in this silo will have links pointing to the top level of the website.

+   - #### zero_delay
-   - zero_delay: Optional.
-Overrides 'min_wait' and 'max_wait' for this
+   		Optional.
+Overrides 'min_wait' and 'max_wait' for this silo, short circuits the entirely of the delay code, and shoves the
-     silo, short circuits the entirely of the delay code, and shoves as much data at whatever unfortunate client as fast as they can take it.
-May cause bandwidth overages.
+     	generated page at whatever unfortunate client as fast as they can take it.
+Use with caution!
+Some crawlers move fast with very high concurrency, so this could cause high CPU load on your server and/or use significant bandwidth.

 License Info